san650/phoenix_components/README.md

 config :phoenix_components, path: "lib/foo/bar"
 ```

-Components are obtained from `web/components` by default.
+Components are obtained from `web` by default.

 ## License